 - Safe box

-Breakfast is a feast: baskets of local breads and pastries, homemade jams and cakes, yoghurts, fruit and cereals, coffee and juice.
-Oddly enough, you can have boiled eggs, but all other egg styles incur an extra charge.
+Breakfast is a feast: baskets of local breads and pastries, homemade jams and cakes, yoghurts, fruit and cereals, coffee, juice and eggs as you like them, as well as more substantial offerings a la carte.
 It’s all served up on the restaurant terrace - did we mention the views?

 Lazy lunches of pizza and Greek salads are taken on pillow-strewn alcoves shaded by billowing cotton.
+On our latest visit we had a delicious bowl of seafood matsata (spaghetti), which quickly became the standout meal of the trip.
 As the daytrippers shuffle off the beach down below, you get the smug satisfaction of enjoying the last glows of sunset all by yourself.

 Evenings meals are as relaxed as the setting - dining under the stars is impossibly romantic.
 Expect pizzas, pasta dishes and fresh salads.
+Prices are higher than the local tavernas, but worth it for a treat.
 Down in the bay, you’ll find a few rustic characterful family-run tavernas, plus there are plenty of eateries in Chora (a 10-minute drive away).
 We ate at Chic one night - it was cute as a button, with little wooden tables outside under fairy lights.
 The hearty Greek food included lots of mezze dipping plates, plus a really good lamb and prune slow-cooked dish.

 - Restaurants nearby